Tibet (1912–1951): Annexation by the People's Republic of China

-In 1949, seeing that the Communists were gaining control of China, the Kashag government expelled all Chinese officials from Tibet despite protests from both the Kuomintang and the Communists.
+In the year 1949, seeing that the Communists were gaining control of China, the Kashag government expelled all Chinese officials from Tibet despite protests from both the Kuomintang and the Communists.
 On 1 October 1949, the 10th Panchen Lama wrote a telegraph to Beijing, expressing his congratulations for the liberation of northwest China and the establishment of the People's Republic of China, and his excitement to see the inevitable liberation of Tibet.
-The Chinese Communist government, led by Mao Zedong, which came to power in October, lost little time in asserting a new Chinese presence in Tibet.
+The Chinese Communist government, led by Chairman Mao Zedong, began reasserting Chinese presence shortly thereafter.
 In June 1950, the British government stated in the House of Commons that His Majesty's Government "have always been prepared to recognise Chinese suzerainty over Tibet, but only on the understanding that Tibet is regarded as autonomous".
 In October 1950, the People's Liberation Army entered the Tibetan area of Chamdo, defeating sporadic resistance from the Tibetan Army.
 In 1951, representatives of the Tibetan authorities, headed by Ngapoi Ngawang Jigme, with the Dalai Lama's authorization, participated in negotiations in Beijing with the Chinese government.
 It resulted in the Seventeen Point Agreement which affirmed China's sovereignty over Tibet.
 The agreement was ratified in Lhasa a few months later.
-China described the entire process as the "peaceful liberation of Tibet".
+China described the signing of the agreement as the "peaceful liberation of Tibet".